In conversation: Rhodar

 Mo Dawood, former IT Manager at Rhodar Limited, talks about how the Summit Managed Timesheets module has bedded down within the company and why he’s now taking things to the next level with a Managed Timesheets mobile app.

 Rhodar has been using the Summit Managed Timesheets module for more than a year now.
 How is it working out?

 To be honest, it’s just the normal thing we do now.
 It’s not like anyone thinks of it as something new or difficult; it has just become standard practice.

 What does the process involve?

-The supervisors on site either email a picture of a paper timesheet for their team to their local regional office or call in to physically drop off a paper timesheet.
+The supervisors on-site either email a picture of a paper timesheet for their team to their local regional office or call in to physically drop off a paper timesheet.
 The admin staff at our eight regional offices input that information into Managed Timesheets.
 The information then goes through the approval route.
 Once it’s approved, it goes to Payroll.

 I hear that your staff definitely experience ‘that Monday morning feeling’…

 Monday mornings are absolutely manic in each of our regional offices.
-The administrators’ sole focus is timesheets: keying all the information onto the system; chasing up anyone who hasn’t yet handed in a timesheet; and then getting the timesheets approved by the contract managers and labour managers.
+The administrators’ sole focus is timesheets: keying all the information onto the system; chasing up anyone who hasn’t yet handed in a timesheet and then getting the timesheets approved by the contract managers and labour managers.
 If one office has loaned labour to another, they might have to chase up the timesheets relating to that as well.

 Why the rush?

-That sounds a very tight timeline…
+That sounds like a very tight timeline…

 It is incredibly tight.
 And when there’s a bank holiday, everything’s thrown out of the window because we effectively lose a day.